c1au6i0/covid19influenza/README.md

   - `code/scripts/us_preprocess`: this is used to retrieve and pre-process U.S data.
 Execution of this script returns the dataframe used for the analyses (`dat_selected`).
-A static copy of the dataframe is in `data/data_selected_variables.RDS`.
+A static copy of the dataframe is in `data/all_raw.RDS`.

-  - `code/strata_selected_variables.R`: used to perform stratified and stability analyses.
+  - `code/strata_**set**.R`: used to perform stratified analyses.

-  - `code/strata_selected_variables.R`: includes the analyses in which propesity score is divided in quintiles or tertiles and added to the linear model as a factor or left as a continous variable.
+  - `code/secondary_**set**.R`: includes the analyses in which propesity score is divided in quintiles or tertiles and added to the linear model as a factor or left as a continous variable.

+  - `code/extra_analyses.R`: 5-times 10-fold-cross validation resampling
+    to identify most parsimonious model.

 ### code/analyses.R

-The file `analyses.R` executes all the scripts in `code/scripts` and aggregate results in 2 dataframes and in a table.
+The file `analyses.R` executes all the scripts in `code/scripts` and print results tables.

 -----

 ## Sources and data

-The file `data/data_selected_variables.RDS` contains a static copy of the data used for the analysis.
+The file `data/all_raw.RDS` contains a static copy of the data used for the analysis.

 Details regarding the data sources as well as functions to extract updated COVID-19 data and aggregate them with other socio-economic and